bjartek/aether/README.md

 ## Planned features

+- [x] save transactions from transactions view with network suffix
 - [ ] show accounts
 - [ ] evm support
 - [ ] possibly fix keybindings for running tx, they are a bit clunky